mahlenmorris/VCVRack/README.md

 wish to edit the code.
-* Four different run "STYLES" (see Controls below), giving it the ability to act on a RUN trigger, or to run the most recent working version continuously as you type, or only run while a button is pressed.
+* Four different run "STYLES" (see Controls below), giving it the ability to act on a RUN trigger, or to run the most recent working version continuously as you type, or only run while a button or trigger is pressed.
 * Edits in the text window become part of the VCV Rack Undo/Redo system.
-* You can pick from a small number of screen color schemes in the menu.
+* You can pick from a (small) number of screen color schemes in the menu.

-## Uses

-### Sequencer

-### Logic

-### Sample and Hold

-### Oscillator

-### Utility

 ## The Language
 ### Setting and Using Variables (i.e., Assignment)
-Sets values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read.
-Also used to create and set variables for later use by the program.

 Always in the form:

 **variable name** = **mathematical expression**

+Setting values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read.
+Also used for setting variables for use elsewhere by your program.

 Examples:

-    foo = 3  ' Creates a variable called 'foo' and sets it to 3.0.
-All values in BASICally are floating point numbers. bar = 5 * in1 + foo  ' Uses the value of the 'foo' variable. out1 = bar * -0.01  ' Sets the value of the OUT1 port.
+    ' Creates a variable called 'foo' and sets it to 3.0.
+All values ' in BASICally are floating point numbers. foo = 3
+    ' Uses the value of the 'foo' variable. bar = 5 * in1 + foo
+    ' Sets the value of the OUT1 port. out1 = bar * -0.01
-    out2 = 0.1 + 2 * -1  ' Sets out2 equal to -1.9.
-Operator precedence is the same as most other languages.
+    ' Sets out2 equal to -1.9.
+Operator precedence is the same as most other languages. out2 = 0.1 + 2 * -1

 * All variables start with the value 0.0 when first read.
 * Variables stay available in the environment of a module until the patch is restarted.
 This is true even if the code that created the variable has been removed from the program.
+* OUT1-4 are clamped to the range -10v <--> 10v.

 ### WAIT Statements
+Always in the form:

+WAIT **mathematical expression**

+Specifies a number of milliseconds for the program to make no changes.
+The OUTn ports maintain their voltages at the values they were at when the WAIT started.

+Examples:

+    ' Waits a full second.'
+    wait 1000
+    ' Wait half of one thousandth of a second.
+    WAIT 0.5
+    ' wait [in2] tenths of a second. wait in2 * 100
+    ' The shortest possible WAIT.
+Exactly one sample.
+    WAIT 0
+    ' Negative values are treated as if the were zero.
+    WAIT -3

+If you find that your BASICally module is using a lot of CPU, even a short WAIT will help make the module use less CPU.

 ### Comments
 A single quote (') followed by a space indicates that the rest of the line will